ding-lab/TinDaisy/demo/task_call/cromwell/README.md

 Running `rm -rf */inputs` reduces disk use to 663M Compressing `call-mutect/execution/mutect_call_stats.txt` reduces file size from 435M to 95M

-call-parse_varscan_snv/execution/results/varscan/filter_snv_out/varscan.out.som_snv.Germline*.vcf are two files which take up 27M and 29M, and are not used
+`call-parse_varscan_snv/execution/results/varscan/filter_snv_out/varscan.out.som_snv.Germline*.vcf` are two files which take up 27M and 29M, and are not used

-call-run_strelka2/execution/results/strelka2/strelka_out/workspace is a temp directory which is 97M in size, can be compressed or deleted
+`call-run_strelka2/execution/results/strelka2/strelka_out/workspace` is a temp directory which is 97M in size, can be compressed or deleted

 -> It is possible to reduce size of completed job significantly with a cleanup script

+# Testing multiple runs

+Testing these three cases in a parallel run (-J 4): `C3L-00365 C3L-00674 C3L-00677`

+All start OK, but Cromwell does not seem to capture any errors or job completed signals - it still thinks they're running when the individual jobs are done.

+It seems that `parallel` might not be an appropriate wrapper for Cromwell jobs.
+Will test with non-parallel mode

 # Lessons learned